-WARNING: To reduce the risk of electric shock, fire, or damage to the equipment, do not plug telephone or telecommunications connectors into this receptacle.
+WARNING: To reduce the risk of electrical shock, fire, or damage to the equipment, do not plug telephone or telecommunications connectors into this receptacle.

-This symbol indicates the presence of a hot surface or hot component.
-If this surface is contacted, the potential for injury exists.
+Any surface or area of the equipment marked with these symbols indicates the presence of a hot surface or hot component.
+Contact with this surface could result in injury.